noudess/docs-main/Ground-Up-Windows-Install-Rework.md

 ![](https://user-images.githubusercontent.com/3311166/60468475-b40e3b80-9c27-11e9-8b2b-462bd0f22165.png)

 _Note: This package is required by Visual Studio to compile c/c++ code and by CMake to determine available compiler options.
-It will cause CMake file generation to fail, if not enabled._
+It will also cause CMake file generation to fail, if not enabled._

 <br/>